Skip to Content

 This easy DIY Canvas Frame looks beautiful with this DIY Acrylic Paint Pouring Wall Art.

-What Wood Is Used for Framing Canvas Art?
+What Wood Is Used To Make A DIY Canvas Frame?

-What is the best wood for canvas frame building??
+What is the best wood to make a canvas frame??
 Most dimensional lumber can be used for framing canvas art, as long as you follow general woodworking guidelines for picking boards.

 So, pick straight, knot-free boards when you’re making a wood frame for canvas art.